The Truth About Cast Iron Pans: 7 Myths That Need To Go ...

 Myth 4: Don't Scrub With Soap

-The one thing you shouldn't do?
-Let it soak in the sink.
-Try to minimize the time it takes from when you start cleaning to when you dry and re-season your pan.
-If that means letting it sit on the stovetop until dinner is done, so be it.
+The one thing to avoid?
+Allowing it to soak in the sink.
+Minimize the time from when you start cleaning to when you dry and re-season your pan.

 Myth 5: No Metal Utensils